 Figure 6 Graphic Intensity-Time of LED

 The simulation shows after a short high peak a stable current, depending on the On-Time of the PWM signal.

+However, the model of the ZXCT1110 was not available.
+To be able to simulate this solution anyway, we built the function of this component with a voltage controlled current source.

 Component value